How To Update WordPress Themes

 Updating A WordPress Theme – Best Practices

-Before updating your themes, we recommend going through the checklist below.
+Before updating any themes, we recommend going through the checklist below to help prevent any problems occuring during the process.

 Backing up your files and data before making any changes to your site is essential.
-If something goes wrong, you can always restore.
+This way, if something goes wrong, you can always restore.

 If you don’t want to perform manual backups, there are many plugins you can use.
-You can read about a WordPress backup plugin that can fully automate your site backups here:
+Learn about a WordPress backup plugin that can automate your site backups here:

 2. Check The Changelog

-Changes made to the WordPress software can affect the functionality of certain themes.
-Depending on the theme you are using, there may be a changelog file included with an update which provides an overview of new features, improvements, security fixes or important changes in the new theme version.
+When WordPress upgrades its software to a new version, this can affect the functionality of certain themes.
+Depending on the theme you are using, there may be a changelog file accompanying an update listing new features, improvements, bug fixes or any other changes in the new version.

 3. Test Your Theme